KryptonNetworks/m9k_assault/README.md

 # m9k_assault
-For the Krypton Networks mod manager.
+Krypton Networks: Mod Manager

-## Credits
+## Credit
-All credit goes to the author of this mod.
+All credit goes to the author of this addon/content